ICT-Infer/timelog/README.md

 ## Pre-stable notice

-Until 1.0.0 is reached, django-timelog is subject to change in compatibility-breaking ways.
+Until 1.0.0 is reached, timelog-core is subject to change in compatibility-breaking ways.
 Basically, in its present stage of development, the only requirement is that the following data MUST be preserved: